Asuka (wrestler): The Kabuki Warriors (2019–2020)

 On the April 16, 2019, episode of SmackDown, Paige announced that she would be managing a newly formed women's tag team, consisting of Asuka and the debuting Kairi Sane from NXT.
 The team of Asuka and Kairi Sane, later dubbed as "The Kabuki Warriors", was immediately put in a feud with The IIconics (Billie Kay and Peyton Royce) over the WWE Women's Tag Team Championship.
 After weeks of avoiding them, The IIconics lost to The Kabuki Warriors during WWE's tour in Tokyo, which earned The Kabuki Warriors a title match.
 The title match took place on the July 16 episode of SmackDown, where The IIconics retained after they got themselves counted–out.
-In August, The Kabuki Warriors failed to capture the titles from then–champions Alexa Bliss and Nikki Cross.
+In August, The Kabuki Warriors failed to dethrone champions Alexa Bliss and Nikki Cross.

-After a short hiatus, The Kabuki Warriors returned in September and defeated Mandy Rose and Sonya Deville.
+After a short hiatus, The Kabuki Warriors returned in September and defeated Fire and Desire (Mandy Rose and Sonya Deville).
 On October 6 at the Hell in a Cell pay–per–view, The Kabuki Warriors finally won the Women's Tag Team Championship from Bliss and Cross, after Asuka used a green mist on Cross.
 The next night on Raw, The Kabuki Warriors completed their transition into heels, as they cut a promo on both Becky Lynch and Charlotte Flair and went onto defeat them in a non–title match, once again using green mist as leverage.
 As part of the 2019 Draft in mid-October, Asuka and Sane were both drafted to the Raw brand.
 The duo further solidified their heel turn after Asuka spit green mist on their manager Paige, ending their association with Paige.
 She renewed her rivalry with Becky Lynch after Lynch challenged Asuka to a Raw Women's Championship match at the Royal Rumble in a rematch from the previous year's event.
 At the Royal Rumble, Asuka failed to win the title from Lynch.
 On the February 3, 2020, episode of Raw, Asuka demanded a rematch for the title, in which Lynch accepted, but a week later on Raw, Asuka again failed to win the title.

-On the first night of WrestleMania 36, The Kabuki Warriors lost their WWE Women's Tag Team Championship to Alexa Bliss and Nikki Cross, ending their reign at 181 days, the longest reign for the titles so far.
+On the first night of WrestleMania 36, The Kabuki Warriors lost the WWE Women's Tag Team Championship to Alexa Bliss and Nikki Cross, ending their reign at 181 days, the longest of the title so far.
 On the April 13 episode of Raw, Asuka qualified for the Money in the Bank ladder match after defeating Ruby Riott.
 At the eponymous event, Asuka won the Women's Money in the Bank match.